michaelharms6010/zecmailer/README.md

-# Znewsletter
+# ZECMailer
-Znewsletter is a mass-mailing / payroll application for sending multiple people Zcash transactions with matching amounts and memos.
+ZECMailer is a mass-mailing / payroll application for sending multiple people Zcash transactions with matching amounts and memos.

+This is an exercise in making a website in only Vanilla JS.
+Sorry!
+Eventually a React version will be ported on top of ZECPages.com - repo located here https://github.com/michaelharms6010/fe-zeitpages/issues

 ## Future Development
 Needed Features: